12 Best Foods For Runners: What To Eat And When

 Another excellent protein source, eggs are a popular choice for many reasons.
 Besides the 6 gm of protein an egg contains, it also has immune-boosting vitamins and minerals like zinc, vitamin A, E, and B. Plus, there’s iron that helps with maintaining healthy red blood cells.
-An egg also gives you around 6 gm of protein in a form that’s easily digested by your body.18 Omega-3 fatty acid enhanced eggs have the added benefit of helping fight inflammation from running.19
+An egg also gives you around 6 gm of protein in a form that’s easily digested by your body.13 Omega-3 fat-enhanced eggs have the added benefit of helping fight inflammation from running.14

 You could have eggs on the morning of a run to keep you full longer and give you the protein you need.
 After a run, if you’re especially hungry, an egg sandwich or omelet goes down a treat and helps rebuild muscle.

-While on the subject of anti-inflammatory foods, salmon is another delicious way to get those omega-3 fatty acids into your system.20 Research has shown that taking omega-3 supplements on a regular basis could even help fight post-workout soreness.
-For runners, this could minimize the muscle aches and soreness after a run or training session.21 However, until further studies are done on the wider and long term impact of taking such supplements, you could give yourself anti-inflammatory benefits through salmon and other fatty fish in your diet.
+While on the subject of anti-inflammatory foods, salmon is another delicious way to get those omega-3 fatty acids into your system.15 Research has shown that taking omega-3 supplements on a regular basis could even help fight post-workout soreness.
+For runners, this could minimize the muscle aches and soreness after a run or training session.16 However, until further studies are done on the wider and long-term impact of taking such supplements, you could give yourself anti-inflammatory benefits through salmon and other fatty fish in your diet.

 Salmon lends itself nicely to being eaten plain, in a salad, as a main at meals, or flaked into a topping for toast both before and after workouts.
 You could have salmon in your meals on a regular basis and also try it for post-workout recovery.